Fibered Categories a la Jean Benabou: Fibrational Characterisation of Boundedness

 Thus, by Theorem~\ref{genfamthm} it follows that $G$ is a generating family for $P$. \end{proof}

 Suppose $F : \B \to \C$ is a finite limit preserving functor between categories with finite limits.
-One easily checks that an arrow \begin{diagram}[small] B & \rTo^e & A \\ \dTo^b & f & \dTo_a \\ FJ & \rTo_{Fu} & FI \\ J & \rTo_u & I \end{diagram} in $\Gl(F) = \C{\downarrow}F$ is collectively epic (w.r.t.\ the fibration $\gl(F) = \partial_1 : \C{\downarrow}F \to \B$) iff the map $e$ is epic in $\C$.
+One easily checks that an arrow \begin{diagram}[small] B & \rTo^e & A \\ \dTo^b & f & \dTo_a \\ FJ & \rTo_{Fu} & FI \\ J & \rTo_u & I \end{diagram} in $\C{\downarrow}F$ is collectively epic (w.r.t.\ the fibration $P_F = \partial_1 : \C{\downarrow}F \to \B$) iff the map $e$ is epic in $\C$.
 Apparently, this condition is sufficient.
 On the other hand if $f$ is collectively epic then $e$ is epic in $\C$ which can be seen as follows: suppose $g_1,g_2 : A \to C$ with $g_1 e = g_2 e$ then the maps \begin{diagram}[small] A & \rTo^{g_i} & C \\ \dTo^a & \alpha_i & \dTo \\ FI & \rTo_{F!_I} & F1 \\ I & \rTo_{!_I} & 1 \end{diagram} are both above $I \to 1$ and satisfy $\alpha_1 f = \alpha_2 f$ from which it follows -- since $f$ is collectively epic -- that $\alpha_1 = \alpha_2$ and thus $g_1 = g_2$.

-Thus, if in $\C$ epimorphisms are stable under pullbacks along arbitrary morphisms then in $\Gl(F)$ collectively epic maps are stable under pullbacks along arbitrary morphisms.
+Thus, if in $\C$ epimorphisms are stable under pullbacks along arbitrary morphisms then in $\C{\downarrow}F$ collectively epic maps are stable under pullbacks along arbitrary morphisms.

-\begin{Thm} A geometric morphism $F \dashv U : \E \to \Se$ between toposes is bounded iff for the corresponding geometric fibration $\gl(F)$ there exists a generating family. \end{Thm} \begin{proof} Let $F \dashv U : \E \to \Se$ be a geometric morphism between toposes.
-Then the corresponding geometric fibration $\gl(F)$ is locally small and well-powered.
+\begin{Thm} A geometric morphism $F \dashv U : \E \to \Se$ between toposes is bounded iff for the corresponding geometric fibration $P_F$ there exists a generating family. \end{Thm} \begin{proof} Let $F \dashv U : \E \to \Se$ be a geometric morphism between toposes.
+Then the corresponding geometric fibration $P_F$ is locally small and well-powered.

-As for $\gl(F)$ reindexing preserves the topos structure and in toposes epis are stable under pullbacks vertical epis are stable under pullbacks.
+As for $P_F$ reindexing preserves the topos structure and in toposes epis are stable under pullbacks vertical epis are stable under pullbacks.
 Thus, collectively epic arrows are stable under pullbacks as both vertical epis and cocartesian arrows are stable under pullbacks.
 Alternatively, this follows from the observations immediately preceding the current theorem and pullback stability of epimorphisms in toposes.

-Thus, since the assumptions of Lemma~\ref{bgmlem1} are satisfied for $\gl(F)$ there exists a generating family for $\gl(F)$ iff there exists a separator for $\gl(F)$ which, obviously, is equivalent to the geometric morphism $F \dashv U$ being bounded. \end{proof}
+Thus, since the assumptions of Lemma~\ref{bgmlem1} are satisfied for $P_F$ there exists a generating family for $P_F$ iff there exists a separator for $P_F$ which, obviously, is equivalent to the requirement that the geometric morphism $F \dashv U$ is bounded. \end{proof}